nematollahsaeidi/his_img_GNN_classification/README.md

-# Integrating Pathology Foundation Model Features into Graph Neural Network and Fusing Predictions with Standard Fine-Tuned Models for Enhanced Histology Image Classification
+# Integrating Foundation Model Features into Graph Neural Network and Fusing Predictions with Standard Fine-Tuned Models for Histology Image Classification

 ## Description
 This repository contains a deep learning pipeline for classifying histopathology images.
 Two main approaches are implemented: